Social Security Income For Mortgage Lending Guidelines

-The good news is that the economy has recovered from the Great Recession of 2008 and many seniors and folks who retired can now qualify for FHA Loans On Social Security Income for mortgage.
-HUD, the parent of FHA, has loosen the HUD Guidelines to make home ownership affordable again, especially for home buyers on social security and/or retirement income.
+The good news is that the economy has recovered from the Great Recession of 2008.
+Many seniors and folks who retired can now qualify for FHA Loans On Social Security Income for mortgage.
+HUD, the parent of FHA, has loosened the HUD Guidelines to make homeownership affordable again, especially for home buyers on social security and/or retirement income.

 Grossing Up Social Security Income For Mortgage

 Let’s say that Jim Jones has social security income of $1,000:

 - Has 3.5% down payment to put down towards the purchase of a new home

 - Wants to see what mortgage loan amount he qualifies for